Homemade Grapefruit Face Mask and Scrub

 - Use maximum twice a week.

-Don’t throw out the peel but use that in the next recipe!
+- Don’t throw out the peel!
+You can use it in the next recipe!

 Grapefruit Peel Body Scrub